noonat/pecs/README.md

     Passed: 1 Failed: 0

 pecs is greatly inspired by [JSpec](http://github.com/visionmedia/jspec).
-The only reason it exists is because I got tired of switching between PHPUnit and JSpec style tests.
+The only reason pecs exists is because I got tired of switching between PHPUnit and JSpec style tests.
 GO JSPEC!

 License